rachel-bridge/IMAGE-obj-sonification-prototypes/README.md

 ### Missing
 - The audio clips play on top of each other if you start one before the last one finishes.
-- I was never happy with the sound effects.
 - Program exits before the "exiting" audio clip can play
 - I used a free limited AI text-to-voice program, so the voice is wonky at times and not always the same (I exceeded the daily limit on the main voice I'd been using lol)